What's Inside?

 GitLab vs GitHub: Key Differences, Features, and When to Use Each

-In the world of modern software development, choosing the right version control and collaboration platform is more than a technical decision.
+In modern software development, choosing the right version control and collaboration platform is more than a technical decision.
 It’s a strategic one.
 And for growing businesses, particularly those scaling globally or offshoring teams, the choice between GitLab and GitHub can make a tangible difference in team efficiency, data control, and cost.

 So let’s dive in.